alamedyang/natlang-parser/docs-sources/top.md

 }
 ```

-This gets tiresome quickly when a map's `on_load` script may need a dozen or more of these optional behaviors back-to-back, or when an entity's `on_interact` script branches three or more layers deep.
+This gets tiresome when a map's `on_load` script may need a dozen or more of these optional behaviors back-to-back, or when an entity's `on_interact` script branches three or more layers deep.

 Instead, we can use an abstracted `if` / `else` syntax, which this macro will expand into isolated scripts automatically.